Get the legal help you need!

 Estate Administration

-The estate administration process in North Carolina can be expensive, frustrating, time-consuming and frankly the last thing you need to be concerned with while you are grieving the loss of a loved one.
+The estate administration process in North and South Carolina can be expensive, frustrating, and time-consuming, and it’s the last thing you need to be concerned with while you are grieving the loss of a loved one.
 An estate administration may involve:

 • Filing a petition with the probate court;